 - Cricoid pressure is no longer routinely performed.

 - Pulse checks are shorter.
-Feel for a pulse for 10 seconds; if a pulse is absent or if you are not sure you feel a pulse, then begin compressions.
+Feel for a pulse for no more than 10 seconds; if a pulse is absent or if you are not sure you feel a pulse, then begin compressions.
 Even trained clinicians cannot always reliably tell if they can feel a pulse.